VitalPro for Win32 User Guide

 3-5: Produce a Table

-Press 'P' to produce a table (top shown):
+Press 'P' to produce a table (top of output shown):

-1. View (and print) the output in your browser.
+1. View (and maybe print) the output displayed in your browser.

-2. If desired, click on link at bottom of output.
+2. If desired, click on some links at bottom of the output.

 3. If desired, delete output browser window (CTL-W).

-4. Click on VitalPro Main Menu to return to program.
+4. Using mouse, click on VitalPro Main Menu to return to program.

 3-6: Switch to Designing a Map